Wordpress-Plugins-World/kirilkirkov-spotify-search/README.md

 - Beautiful design which looks exactly like your users are in spotify
 - All type of themes compapitable
 - Open each result directly in the original spotify page
-- Open found results directly on spotify or [Tunedex RouteNote](https://tunedex.routenote.com) (biggest Open Music Database)
+- Open found results directly on Spotify or [Tunedex RouteNote](https://tunedex.routenote.com) (biggest Open Music Database with a lot of additional information)

-<p>Beautiful and easy administration with help/explain for each field and feature</p>
+<p>Beautiful and easy administration with help/explain for each field and feature.</p>

-<p>Updates and new features in future</p>
+<p>Updates and new features in future.</p>

-<p>Provide a way for your users to find any musical asset in the world</p>
+<p>Provide a way for your users to find any musical asset in the world.</p>

 ### Admin page